-GENERAL EDUCATION (Bachelor of Arts) see page 74 42 hours

-ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Arts) 12 hours

-Liberal Arts and Sciences majors must choose the 12 hours of

-TECHNOLOGY COMPONENT

-CIS 1339 Introduction to Information Technology

-MAJOR - Liberal Arts and Sciences

-MINOR RELATED AREA

-ELECTIVES

-то TAL HOURS IN DEGREE PROGRAM 124 hours

-Marian 26 h

-Major Area #1 36 nours

-12 hours in any academic discipline from the School

-the School of Music and Fir •

-School of Science and Math •

-six hours must be upper di •

-Area #2

-12 hours in any academic discipline from the School

-the School of Music and Fir

-•

-School of Science and Math •

-six hours must be upper div
+GENERAL EDUCATION (Bachelor of Arts) see page 86 urs urs urs urs urs TOTAL HOURS IN DEGREE PROGRAM 124 ho urs Major urs 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
 Area #3

-12 hours in any academic discipline from any school •

-certification in the School o • •

-six hours must be upper div 401

-Minor Related Area 18 nours

-PTH 2311 Introduction to Theological Reflections

-PTH 4333 Theology and Culture

-Area #4 12 hours

-12 hours in any academic discipline from any school
+Minor Related Area PTH 2311 Introduction to Theological Reflections 3 hours PTH 4333 Theology and Culture 3 hours Area #4 12 hours 12 hours in any academic discipline from any school (ex cept teacher certification in the School of Education); six hours must be upper division.

-(except teacher certificatio

-Education); six hours must be upper division